jac08h/jac08h.github.io/index.md

 # Welcome!

 Hi!
-I'm Jakub.

-I like to do bunch of stuff.
-I like programming, reading books, eating sweets, getting up early (but not too early!).

-Even more, I like to work on stuff that other people might find useful.
-Be it a open-source script, useful website, or notes from a book.
+My name is Jakub, I am currently studying Informatics at Masaryk University in Brno.
+Apart from programming, I enjoy books, sports and sweets.

-This website is sort of a crossroad between my various endeavours.
-I invite you to take a tour.
-It's up to you to pick your turns and decide how long to stay.
-If you like the destination or if you think it could be improved - please, let me know.

-I hope you enjoy your stay.
+This website serves as a crossroad between my various endeavors - I hope you enjoy your stay.